 As a proprietary offering, Blackjack Challenge is essentially a house hybrid or a game found solely in a single location.
 To that end, locating alternative versions of Blackjack Challenge is next to impossible.
 Your options for playing the game appear limited to a few tables found in one particular venue.

-Currently, the game has yet to be adapted for online play, but considering the popularity of online gambling in Australia, it wouldn’t be surprising to see The Star Casino license their game concept out for play over the internet at some point in the future.
+Currently, this Australian blackjack variant has yet to find its way online.
+Still, considering the popularity of online gambling in Australia, it wouldn’t be surprising to see The Star Casino license their concept out at some point.

 Blackjack Challenge Strategy

 You can break down the fundamental nature of Blackjack Challenge with mathematical analysis to arrive at the most profitable decision for any possible scenario.

 Use a “basic blackjack strategy” chart to govern optimal play.
-No matter what cards you happen to hold, the relative strength of those cards against the dealer’s exposed up card will always leave you with a choice between hitting, standing, splitting, or doubling down.
+No matter what cards you hold, the relative strength of those cards against the dealer’s exposed, up card will always leave you with a choice between hitting, standing, splitting, or doubling down.

-By committing the basic strategy chart to memory, or at least developing a firm grasp on how it works, even rookie blackjack players can give themselves a puncher’s chance at reducing the house edge and increasing their own odds.
+By committing the basic strategy chart to memory, even rookie blackjack players can give themselves a puncher’s chance to reduce the house edge and increase their odds.

 Specific Blackjack Challenge Strategy

 Fortunately for fans of Blackjack Challenge, one of the world’s foremost authorities on casino game theory and statistical probability has tackled the task of analyzing this variant’s basic strategy.
 You can also read about Blackjack Challenge on the Wizard of Odds page.
 But sufficed to say, this breakdown represents the “perfect” play under any possible combination of cards.